Automatic instrumentation

 You can also enable instrumentation for specific modules only.

-This is useful if you either want more control over what is being instrumented, or if you are using NextJS, where you need to manually pass all libraries which you want Laminar to auto-instrument.
+This is useful if you either want more control over what is being instrumented.
+Also, use this if you are using NextJS and having issues with automatic instrumentation – learn more.

 Let’s say, for example, we call OpenAI and Anthropic models to perform the same task, and we only want to instrument the Anthropic calls, but not OpenAI.